MetaMask/metamask-docs/wallet/reference/provider-api.md

 [`EventEmitter`](https://nodejs.org/api/events.html) API.
 The following is an example of listening to the [`accountsChanged`](#accountschanged) event.

-You should [remove listeners](#removelisteners) once you're done listening to an event (for example, on component `unmount` in React).
+You should [remove listeners](#remove-event-listeners) after you're done listening to an event (for example, on component `unmount` in React).

 ```javascript